 - Seat belt lockoff

-The Fllo boasts an amazing 50 lbs. rear facing weight limit.
+The Fllo boasts a 50 pound rear facing weight limit.
 It also has a steel reinforced frame and anti-rebound bar (ARB).
-Now we have no idea if steel anything actually makes a seat safer, but it sure does look and sound cool.
-It is important to note that the Fllo has a standing height limit of through 43 inches (so 43.99 inches is ok), so it is likely that most children will outgrow the Fllo rear facing by height well before they reach the 50 lb. weight limit.
-The Fllo also uses the one inch rule as well, so through 43″ or when the head is within one inch of the head rest when fully extended.
+The Fllo has a standing height limit of under 44 inches so it is likely that most children will outgrow the Fllo rear facing by height well before they reach the 50 pound weight limit.
+The Fllo also uses the one inch rule as well, so through 43 inches tall or when the child’s head is within one inch of the headrest when fully extended.
 Not sure why high rear facing height and limits are important for many children, Why Rear Facing has the answers!

 Rear Facing Installation

 There are two recline lines on the side of the seat.
-One for children under 22 lbs. and one for children over 22 lbs.
-Once a child is over 22 lbs, they can use any recline between the two lines as well.
+One for children under 22 pounds and one for children over 22 pounds Once a child weighs more than pounds, they can use any recline between the two lines as well.
 This can be important for those stockier, younger babies who still could use the extra recline.
 Pool noodles are not permitted to be used to change the angle, but a rolled towel is though.
 Using the ARB to adjust recline tends to work well.
 Move the ARB higher on the back of the vehicle seat and this will naturally recline the seat more.
 This tends to work better if you can get behind the seat and push the seat into the vehicle seat, but this can be hard to do because of the sheer size of the seat.
 In the Town and Country it made the seat want to slip out of the recline that was needed as it was being tightened, so it was a bit tricky.
 There will be a gap with this method, but this is not a concern if the seat is installed so that it doesn’t move more than an inch side to side at the belt path.
 If you choose not to use the ARB, there cannot be a gap.
 It must be filled in with rolled towels, not pool noodles.
-It was not possible to install the Fllo to the under 22 lb. recline line with the ARB attached, and have the driver’s seat in a usable position, in the Town and Country.
-This is something to consider if you have a petite child, as Unity didn’t hit 22 lbs. until after 18 months old.
-Thankfully she is 25 lbs. now and able to use the more upright recline line.
+It was not possible to install the Fllo to the under 22 pound recline line with the ARB attached, and have the driver’s seat in a usable position, in the Town and Country.
+This is something to consider if you have a petite child, as Unity didn’t hit 22 pounds until after 18 months old.
+Thankfully she is 25 pounds now and able to use the more upright recline line.